ROmraie/Reza-Omraie-Research/README.md

 The Omraie Intervention Model (OMR) is an integrative transformational framework developed by Prof. Reza Omraie.
 It combines principles from NLP, coaching, psychotherapy, cognitive psychology, and human development into a structured model for sustainable personal and organizational transformation.

-OMR is based on three core processes:
+OMR is based on five interconnected phases:  Observe, Understand, Match, Raise and Align

 - Observe – Developing awareness and conscious observation.
+- Understand - Exploring beliefs, values, patterns, and underlying reasons.
 - Match – Aligning beliefs, values, identity, and internal structures.
-- Raise – Elevating identity, behavior, performance, and sustainable growth.
+- Raise – Developing capabilities, transforming patterns, and supporting sustainable growth.Elevating identity, behavior, performance, and sustainable growth.
+- Align - Integrating the human system toward coherence, balance, and sustainable transformation.

 Applications